ni1o1/transbigdata/CONTRIBUTING.md

 ## Getting Started

-If you are looking to contribute to the *MovingPandas* codebase, the best place to start is the [GitHub &#34;issues&#34; tab](https://github.com/ni1o1/transbigdata/issues).
+If you are looking to contribute to the *TransBigData* codebase, the best place to start is the [GitHub &#34;issues&#34; tab](https://github.com/ni1o1/transbigdata/issues).
 This is also a great place for filing bug reports and making suggestions for ways in which we can improve the code and documentation.